 However some of the downsides of bamboo are that this softness make it more likely to show dents and marks and it can also be very expensive.

 Cork is also greener than many of the above options, but it can be pricey and easily show damage.

 Things to Consider When Selecting Basement Flooring

 The kind of flooring you want for your basement may not be best suited for your specific basement environment.

-Moisture and high humidity:
+Moisture and high humidity

 Basements are notorious for their high moisture and humidity levels.
 This is because due to its position in the home, there are a lot of ways that water can get into a basement from cracks in the foundation to poor outdoor drainage during a storm.

 Just as with the moisture and humidity recommendations, if this is the case for you choose flooring that is water resistant and inexpensive.
 Rubber flooring is probably your best bet since it is antimicrobial, but laminate, vinyl, and floor paint are good options as well.

-Floor not completely level:
+Floor not completely level

 Basement floors are often not completely level.
 This can be due to things like a poor concrete job in the first place or that it is just old and the ground has shifted creating cracks and bumps.
 Unfortunately, level floors are needed for options like wood, ceramic tile, laminate, and vinyl.

 If the ceiling in your basement is very low, which is common in a lot of basements, the thickness of the flooring may be a consideration for you.
 When ceilings are low, every inch counts and you hate to lose even an extra inch of space.

-The intended use for the space:
+The intended use for the space

 For example, if the space is just going to be used for storage or a home gym there is no reason to shell out a lot of money for wood flooring and you may want to consider rubber flooring, but if you are going to use it as a media center or a guest space, carpeting, laminate, bamboo, or wood flooring may be more what you need.

 If you have bad allergies, carpeting may not be the best choice for you.
 It can trap dust and other allergens in its fibers and if it gets wet it can breed mold and mildew.

-The basement utility room:
+The basement utility room

 Reasons for this include that this room is very likely to experience flooding and you do not want to have to repeatedly replacing the flooring, it is very rare that a guest would ever see this room and therefore no reason to spend money on flooring, as well as when maintenance professionals come in for a repair they will need direct access to all working parts and cannot have access blocked by any flooring.

-Cracks in the basement floor:
+Cracks in the basement floor

 Before taking steps to put any flooring down, make sure to seal any cracks in the basement floor to protect from moisture seeping in.

 Basement Flooring Cost

-On average, the cost to install a basement floor ranges between $1,500 and $4,500, but prices can fall below or above this range depending on factors like the complexity of the job and the flooring materials being installed.
+On average, the cost to install a basement floor ranges between $500 and $5,000, but prices can fall below or above this range depending on factors like the complexity of the job and the flooring materials being installed.

 How to Install a Laminate Floor